disruptiveplanets/AIME/code/density/readme.md

 ## June 8

 I finished averaging the new data, but I don't like it.
 The K3m moments are too high and they move the core off-center.
 I think it's because so few walkers converge; the image shows that the true values are outside the contours, and only 1 walker converged.
 I would like to achieve a better fit to these moments, so I reran the extraction.
 We will see what happens.

+## June 13

+I'm also doing the average for the 3x density moments.
+These are stored in avg-core-1.5 and avg-core-3 for cores of 1.5 or 3x the surrounding density.